HenrikVarmer/aruleRec/README.md

 *Note: This library relies on the [arules](https://cran.r-project.org/web/packages/arules/index.html) package for mining association rules.*

-The ```aruleRec()``` function returns a dataframe with all customers and corresponding cross-selling recommendations and rule quality parameters.
+The ```aruleRec()``` function returns a dataframe with customers and corresponding cross-selling recommendations and rule quality parameters.
+Only customers with recommendations are returned.

 Example data structure for rule mining: